krlabs/LinkedIn-Web-Scraper/README.md

 # LinkedIn-Web-Scraper

-Ordinary Web Scraper LinkedIn posts on Python and Selenium WebDriver for Chrome browser.
+A simple Web Scraper LinkedIn posts based on Python and Selenium WebDriver for Chrome web-browser.

 Needs Chromedriver latest version and Google Chrome Stable.
+Read guide:

 Copy scraperlnkdin.py to your local system, open and edit all credentials, then run: